JurrianFahner/awesome-dev-environment/Readme.md

 ## visual studio code
 <img src="./img/vscode.svg" align="left" height="90em" />
-This tool from Microsoft is the swiss army knife for a developer.
+This tool from Microsoft can be the swiss army knife for a developer.
 It can be used as a text editor, but can also be scaled up to a full fletched IDE.
 It just depends on your preference.
 It is also free for download, you can download it.

 [installation instructions](https://apps.microsoft.com/store/detail/XP9KHM4BK9FZ7Q) | [documentation](https://code.visualstudio.com/docs) | [sources](https://github.com/microsoft/vscode)